 Several unique rules apply specifically to retail Forex traders in the US:

 - No Hedging Rule: Traders are not allowed to hold both a long and a short position in the same currency pair simultaneously in the same account.
+This FIFO rule affects how free margin is calculated since offsetting positions are not recognized.

 - FIFO Rule (First-In, First-Out): If a trader has multiple open positions in the same currency pair, they must close the oldest position first when reducing their overall exposure.
+Under this FIFO rule, traders need careful position sizing strategies to avoid forced exits of profitable positions.

 These strict rules aim to protect retail traders from excessive risk and ensure brokers operate with high levels of financial integrity.